ReVanced/revanced-manager-compose/README.md

 _(Yet another)_ rewrite of the ReVanced Manager using Kotlin and Jetpack Compose.

+## Notice

+Development is continued in the [ReVanced Manager](https://github.com/ReVanced/revanced-manager) repository.

 ## Design system

 In this rewrite, we are adopting the latest Material Design principles and guidelines by using Material 3 and Material You.